pattty847/AutoTradingKit/README.md

 1. **Public Source Code** : The source code is openly available but restricted in usage.
 2. **Usage Requires Permission** : You **must** obtain written consent from the author before using this software.
-3. **Paid License or Sponsorship Required** : To use this software, you must either:
+3. **Paid License or Sponsorship**: If you get rich, please say thank to us by:

 * Purchase a license from the author, or
 * Provide sponsorship or financial support as agreed upon with the author.